 What better holiday than Valentine’s Day to focus on showing a little self-love and compassion for your busy, hardworking self?
-The stores are filled with chocolate and champagne, but there are ways to treat yourself and give yourself some much needed self-care and me-time that won’t leave you worrying about stepping on the scale.
+The stores are filled with chocolate and champagne, but there are ways to treat yourself and give yourself some much-needed self-care and me-time that won’t leave you worrying about stepping on the scale.

-Here are ten lovely things to do for yourself today and everyday Valentine!
+Here are ten lovely things to do for yourself today and every day Valentine!

 1. Commit to sleep.
 If you aren’t regularly getting 7.5 hours a night of zzzzzzzs, this may be the number one thing you can do to improve your energy, clarity, pleasant personality, and to control your appetite.
 Did you know that one study found getting less than six hours of sleep each night to be one of the most powerful predictors of on-the-job-burnout?
 If you can’t get your sleep all at once, don’t downplay the power of a good nap.
-Research shows that naps can improve performance, vigilence, and even memory.
+Research shows that naps can improve performance, vigilance, and even memory.

 2. Be a cat.
-You know how happy a cat looks when it goes into one of those full-body-cat-stretches?
+Do you know how happy a cat looks when it goes into one of those full-body-cat-stretches?
 We store tension and stress in our bodies and it takes a toll.
 Releasing the kinks and the tightness feels great in the short term and can have powerful effects on your comfort and health in the bigger picture.
 Zero in on the places you hold stress.
 If you don’t know some great stretches for those places, do an online search.
-Find stretches that you love and (using good judgement based on your current health) do them daily.
+Find stretches that you love and (using good judgment based on your current health) do them daily.
 Set a reminder if you need to.
 Feel the bliss.

 3. Throw yourself a (tea) party.
-Find a low calorie, hot beverage to luxuriate in once a day.
+Find a low-calorie hot beverage to luxuriate in once a day.
 A fragrant, warm, soothing cup of tea can create an instant cue to take a deep breath, clear your head, and enjoy a few moments of coziness with your sweet self.

 4. Breathe deep and destress.
 Find an essential oil or natural scent that you love and find ways to envelope yourself in it and quiet your mind.
-Lavendar lotion, a peppermint candle, or some essential oils dabbed on your temples are great no-calorie ways to feed your senses and add some loving kindness to your day.
+Lavender lotion, a peppermint candle, or some essential oils dabbed on your temples are great no-calorie ways to feed your senses and add some loving kindness to your day.

 5. Let go of some of the static in your life.
 Do you really need to hear it every time an email lands in your inbox?
 Turn off as many of those noisy alerts as you can on your phone and your computer and experience the joy of not being pulled off-task every time somebody else has a different agenda for you (that’s what emails are, aren’t they?).